 Court Etiquette and Security

-Cellular phones, pagers and all other electronic communication or recording devices not specifically authorized by a judge, must be turned off prior to entering the Courtroom.
-Any cellular phone, pager or other electronic communication device which disrupts the proceedings, shall be subject to confiscation by the bailiffs of the Court.
+Personal electronic devices not specifically authorized by a judge must be turned off prior to entering the Courtroom.
+Any personal electronic device which disrupts the proceedings could be subject to confiscation by the bailiffs.

 When you arrive you will need to pass through security.
 Give yourself a little extra time, the mornings can be busy and there may be a line.

 Place any metal objects (phone, keys, change, belts) as well as any bags or backpacks in one of the provided containers to pass through the x-ray machine, and walk through the metal detector when prompted.

 Be sure not to bring any weapons (including mace or pepper spray) with you.
 Some household items not generally thought of as dangerous are prohibited, like forks, screwdrivers, Leatherman style multi-tools, scissors, safety pins, nail files and even hair spray and hair sticks.
 When preparing to come to the courthouse a good rule of thumb not to bring anything pointy, flammable, or explosive.

 You may not leave any prohibited items with security, they must be stored outside of the courthouse.